Exercise Guidelines For People With Type 1 Diabetes

 For people with diabetes type 1 it is important to address how to balance blood glucose levels during and after exercise.
 The blood sugar response can be difficult to predict.
 Exercise sometimes increases the risk of falling blood sugar levels — known as hypoglycaemia — while other times it can cause blood sugar to rise.

 Glucose levels must be closely monitored, since having a “hypo” can lead to dizziness, disorientation, anxiety, etc. This is a major barrier stopping many people with diabetes from incorporating exercise into their daily life.

 Many experts recommend that people with type 1 diabetes, who want to maintain an active lifestyle, exercise when their blood glucose levels are normal or modestly elevated, but not when circulating insulin concentrations are raised, such as shortly after a bolus or prandial dose of insulin.
 Finding the right balance can be challenging.

-According to one of the authors, the guidance is a landmark agreement which could end up making a real difference to people with type 1 diabetes as it will help them to obtain the health benefits of exercise, whilst minimizing wide fluctuations in their blood glucose level.
+According to one of the authors, the guidance is a landmark agreement, which could end up making a real difference to people with type 1 diabetes.
+It will help them obtain the maximum health benefits of exercise, whilst minimizing wide fluctuations in their blood glucose level.

-The recommendations will need to be regularly updated to provide the best and most robust evidence-based recommendations for people with type 1 diabetes using continuous glucose monitoring devices during exercise.
-But this first edition is already a good start.
+The recommendations will need to be regularly updated to provide the best and most robust evidence-based recommendations for people with type 1 diabetes.
+The glucose monitoring technology continues to evolve, which the guidance needs to take into account.
+But this first edition of the guidelines is already a good start.